Proposed Treasury Regulations May Bring Sweeping Changes to Valuation Rules

 - A restriction on an owner’s ability to liquidate or redeem his interest;

-- A restriction which limits the liquidation proceeds to an amount that is less than “minimum value” (essentially fair market value less debt);
+- A restriction that limits the liquidation proceeds to an amount that is less than “minimum value” (essentially fair market value less debt);

-- A restriction which defers payment of liquidation proceeds for more than six months; or
+- A restriction that defers payment of liquidation proceeds for more than six months; or

-- A restriction which allows the payment of the liquidation proceeds in any manner other than in cash or other property.
+- A restriction that allows the payment of the liquidation proceeds in any manner other than in cash or other property.

 What Happens Next?

-For more information on the Proposed Treasury Regulations or other business succession planing matters, Lisa Goddy can be reached at firstname.lastname@example.org or (724)776-8000.
+Contact Dan Lynch at (724)776-8000 for more information on the Proposed Treasury Regulations or other business succession planning matters.